ByronOG/introductory-artificial-intelligence/README.md

-# Artificial-Intelligence-Projects
+# introductory-artificial-intelligence
-A collection of Homework projects from my AI class at SJSU (CS 156)
+A collection of projects from my AI class at SJSU (CS 156)

 ## HW2: Advanced Functions
 Implemented functions analysing a game state using generator expressions.